<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=191589654984215&amp;ev=pageview&amp;noscript=1">

 translating statements into fruitful actions

-it is clear that, whether offering guidance or mandating the adoption of evidence-based reading instruction, all states recognize that the training and support of teachers is the lynchpin to successfully implementing science of reading and improving literacy in schools. declaring these commitments and financing them doesn’t mean the desired outcomes will be achieved, and certainly not right away.
+it is clear that, whether offering guidance or mandating the adoption of evidence-based reading instruction, all states recognize that the training and support of teachers is the lynchpin to successfully implementing the science of reading and improving literacy in schools. declaring these commitments and financing them doesn’t mean the desired outcomes will be achieved, and certainly not right away.

 cultivate the correct mindset. deep understanding and belief.